SebastJava/Ubuntu-logo/README.md

 If you wanted the logo to look less formal, less symmetrical, then I would suggest adding an obvious rotation, say 15 degrees.
 Otherwise, it just looks like a mistake to me.

 Don't get me wrong, I think your logo is pretty good as is.
 It isn't ugly at all and it clearly carries some significance, some positive values.
 I don't want to change anything to this concept.
 I don't even want this assymetrical alternative showed here.
-I just want to push this standard 2024 version as showed here on top of this page.
+I just want to push this standard 2024 version as showed here on top of this page: [Ubuntu-logo-v2024.svg](https://github.com/SebastJava/Ubuntu-logo/blob/main/Ubuntu-logo-v2024.svg).
 That's the same logo as the current one, but redone in a perfectly precise way.

 >  The logo is the most recognisable feature of any brand identity.
 The
 >  Ubuntu logo is striking and clear, and it represents the brand’s core